barthelemymp/TULIP-TCR/README.md

 # TULIP-TCR
-## Attention: The sort argsort was wrong when computing the ranks.
-If you used the ranks and not the score please rerun your results.
-This repo implement the TULIP method for modeling the interaction between peptide and pMHC.
+## This is a new version of the repo, goung with the updated version of the paper.

 ## src
 The src folder contains the code for the model.
-For now you ll find two model, a pretrained one one a large dataset of heterogenous TCRs, and a finetuned on for hla A02-01 with TCRs containing both the alpha and the beta chain.

 ## model_weights
-model weights are in the model_weights folder
+model weights are in the model_weights folder.
+You will find this the model used for the plots on HLA-A02:01 of the paper.

+## data
+the data folder contains the data to reproduce results of the paper.
+The largest training will be in the Seen.zip

 ## scripts
 We give 3 scripts
- - full_learning.py / run_full_leaning.sh implement the training from scratch of the model
+ - full_learning_new.py / run_full_leaning.sh implement the training from scratch of the model
  - finetuning.py / run_finetuning.py finetune the model on a subset
  - predict.py rank TCRs for a given epitope